canonical/kafka-operator/docs/tutorial/t-deploy-kafka.md

-# Get a Charmed Kakfa and Zookeeper up and running
+# Get a Charmed Kafka and Zookeeper up and running

 This is part of the [Charmed Kafka Tutorial](/t/).
 Please refer to this page for more information and the overview of the content.